Highly motivated managers

 What distinguishes them, what goals have they set for themselves and why do they not like to be employed on a permanent basis?

-Often they are leaders from higher management positions who want to contribute their expertise to projects without having to keep their own career ambitions in mind.
+They are often leaders from higher management positions who want to contribute their expertise to projects without having to keep their own career ambitions in mind.
 They want to concentrate fully on the task at hand, take responsibility and get things done.
 Interim managers are not defined by titles, positions or budgets, but by their task, experience and personality.

 According to our study “Interim Leadership Personalities“, their central leadership motive is to take responsibility.
-They have a high leadership motivation.
+They have a high motivation to lead.
 As interim leaders, they occupy an intermediate position between the permanent executive and the freelance entrepreneur.
 They combine two perspectives: firstly, a long-term, responsible corporate identity with the company and secondly, a goal- and performance-oriented implementation focus typical of entrepreneurs.

 1. interim shows positive return on investment

-Interim managers usually create significantly more added value compared to their costs.
-More than 85% of all interim mandates have been profitable, often by a multiple of the daily rate.
+Interim managers generally create significantly more added value than they charge their clients in personnel costs.
+In our study, 85.7% of all evaluated interim mandates were profitable for the clients – in some cases by a multiple of the daily rate.

 2. High-performance managers